eventnetusa/eventnet/src/_posts/2019-12-09-celebrating-the-holidays-with-a-decade-of-hits.md

       It was a decade of Eco-Awareness\!
-We partnered with Nestle Deer Park to teach consumers that recycling works using an interactive glass enclosed vehicle.
-Events featured games, prizes and exhibits that displayed recycling in action.
+We partnered with Nestle Deer Park to teach consumers that recycling works with an interactive glass enclosed vehicle.
+Events featured games, prizes and exhibits that demonstrated recycling in action.
 The Recycling Education Tour garnered 1M + impressions, reaffirming Nestle’s commitment to Keeping America Beautiful\!